Major update to Funding for Adventurous Activities Training

-The scheme now covers all adventurous activities, including archery and shooting, together with first aid for adventurous activities.
+The scheme now covers training to run all adventurous activities, archery, shooting, swimming and D of E Award expedition assessor and supervisor training, together with first aid for adventurous activities.

 What is not covered by the scheme?

-2) Training covered by The Scout Association adult training programme, including Nights Away and First Response courses.
-These are already provided free at the point of delivery in Berkshire.
+2) Training covered by The Scout Association’s adult leader training programme, including Nights Away and First Response courses.
+Berkshire Scouts already provides these free of charge.

-3) Training in the basic skills for an activity, such as the BCU 1 & 2 Star awards in Paddlesport, or training for your personal hobbies.
-You must commit to gaining a permit and to running the activities you are being trained in for young people in Scouting for 2 years.
+3) Training in the basic skills for an activity, such as the BCU 1 & 2 Star awards in Paddle-sport, or training for your personal hobbies.
+You must commit to gaining a permit or other required qualification and to running the activities you are being trained in for young people in Scouting

 4) Cancellation fees, lost deposits etc. if you fail to attend or complete a course.